 Even though the oven does all the work, it can't just turn itself off when your dish is perfectly done.
-So you need to monitor what is going on in that box and make adjustments as necessary.
+So you'll need to monitor what is happening in that box and make adjustments as needed.

 Mistake #4 - Over or Under-Filling Your Pans

-Once all your mise en place is taken care of, your oven is well preheated, and your pans are prepared, it's imperative to fill the pans with the right amount of batter.
+Once all your mise en place is taken care of, your oven is well preheated, and your pans are prepared, filling the pans with the right amount of batter is imperative.

 If you overfill the pan, you can end up with a cake that overflows and bakes onto your oven floor.
-If you under-fill the pan, you could end up with an overly browned, dry cake.
+If you under-fill the pan, you could have an overly browned, dry cake.